-Expense account categories are used to identify the nature of amounts disbursed from a fund wherein the activity is accounted for as an expenditure (expense)/deduction or transfer-out.
-Expense accounts are established in SABHRS by submission of a SABHRS Revenue/Expense Account request.
-This request is prepared by the requesting agency and submitted to the State Accounting Bureau (SAB) for processing in the SAB Service Catalog.
-Definitions are provided in this policy for the first and second level expense account categories.
-Expense transactions are recorded in third level expense accounts.
+Expense account categories identify the nature of amounts disbursed from a fund wherein the activity is accounted for as an expenditure (expense)/deduction, or transfer-out.
+Expense accounts are established in SABHRS by submission of a SABHRS Revenue/Expense Account request using Form 132/133 in the SAB Service Catalog in Service Now.
+This request is prepared by the requesting agency and submitted to the State Accounting Bureau (SAB) for processing..
+Definitions are provided in this policy for the first and second-level expense account categories.
+Expense transactions are recorded in third-level expense accounts.
 Using the definitions in this policy, state agencies should ensure that the expense account used falls within the appropriate expense account category.
 When recording information technology (IT) related expenditures/expenses, follow the guidance provided in Appendix A - IT Expense Accounts and Job Codes.

 Note: Alphanumeric accounts may be used to extend a range beyond the noted numeric range next to each expense account category.
 Expense account codes are limited to six (6) digits.